 This theory proposes that there are different types of people.
 Those who are more risk averse believe that talent cannot develop beyond certain boundaries, and they are limited to what they can learn.

-If you want to know how to learn new skills and faster, then this is the approach that you need for success.
+If you want to learn skills and learn them faster, then this is the approach that you need for success.
 If you believe you can get to your end goal, then you are more likely to try hard to get there.

-You can master no new skill without putting in the hours.
+You cant’s master a skill without putting in the hours.